Subject

 Correct answer(s):

-Select the best explanation of A raw deal.
+Select the best explanation of A storm is brewing.

 • A constant threat or danger hanging over someone